michellabbe/docker-iperf/README.md

 This is a Docker image to run the [iperf](http://sourceforge.net/projects/iperf/) commandline tool in server mode. iPerf (iPerf v2) is a tool for active measurements of the maximum achievable bandwidth on IP networks.
 It supports tuning of various parameters related to timing, buffers and protocols (TCP, UDP, with IPv4 and IPv6).
-For each test it reports the bandwidth, loss, and other parameters.
+For each test it reports the bandwidth and other parameters.

 ________________________________________
 ```sh